Skip to Content

 Observe your clean stone.
 Pay attention to what kind of sample you have.
 Is it a crystal of mineral, or is it a rock (a naturally occurring aggregate of minerals)?
 A scratch test is suitable for minerals or, occasionally, for coarse-grained rocks only.

 Also, check the mineral for weathered surfaces.
 They usually look dull, reddish, orange, and earthy.
-These zones should not be used for the scratch test, as the mineral there is already disintegrated.
+These zones should not be used for the scratch test, as the mineral there has already disintegrated.

 Important note!
 The mineral for a scratch test should be big enough and fresh (without weathered surfaces).